• Skip to primary navigation

 Jump to Recipe

 I bet you can’t stop at one handful of Crispy Oven Roasted Black Beans!
-This easy, healthy, crunchy vegan snack is loaded with plant based protein and fiber for a satisfying and addictive nosh.
-These Crispy Beans are also the perfect party snack!
+This easy, healthy, crunchy vegan snack is super tasty thanks to my no salt taco seasoning.
+I love that to snack of these because they’re loaded with plant based protein and fiber, which is why I keep a batch on hand for a satisfying and addictive nosh.

 White bowl with black stripes filled with crispy roasted black beans.